It was a pen and paper test consisting of 60 MCQ questions divided into 3 sections with choice of selecting either C or Java in the 3 rd section.

 They were impressed with this solution and asked me to give the time complexity which was O(V+E).
 The next question was to convert a Roman Numeral to Integer Format for which I gave a solution using switch case while invalidating incorrect input.

 The HR was very friendly and he asked how the interviews went.
 He then began describing the work and the culture at Fiorano.
 He went on to ask questions related to how I organized workshops and Industrial Visit and then about my family background.
 Finally he asked me if I had any questions for which I asked how Fiorano was able to acquire a Project for NASA.

-Out of 6 people, 2 were selected and 1 was from PSGiTech.
+Out of 6 people, 2 were selected for employment.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.
 In case you are prepared, test your skills using TCS, Wipro, Amazon and Microsoft Test Serieses.